Eastern yellowjacket: Female/male interactions

-A queen is capable of mating starting 48 hours after emerging from the pupal stage.
-To find a male, queens fly to trees and bushes where males form aggregations.
+A queen can mate 48 hours after emerging from the pupal stage.
+To find a male, queens fly to trees and bushes where males gather in groups.
 Males frequently groom their legs, antennae, and gasters throughout courtship, mating, and after contact with a queen.
 The queens have also been seen to groom the face and antennae, but only briefly.
 At the end of copulation, a queen is able to produce an olfactory or contact pheromone to signal release to the male.
 The queen also begins to nibble the dorsal surface of the male's gaster to further signal the end of copulation.

-Since both queens and males can mate multiple times, the queen's signals are advantageous if her spermatheca is full, thereby preventing the waste of resources and time.
-Male having strong genitalic locks for mating is also advantageous, due to male-male competition, but can cause problems during disengagement.
-In the laboratory, both females and males have died during disengagement, sometimes leaving reproductive ends attached to the opposite sex.
+Since both queens and males can mate multiple times, it is advantageous for the queen to signal when her spermatheca is full, thereby preventing the waste of resources and time.
+Having strong genital locks for mating is also advantageous for males due to male-male competition, but it can cause problems during disengagement.
+In the laboratory, both females and males have died during disengagement, sometimes leaving reproductive parts attached to the opposite sex.